gladiusio/gladius-masternode/README.md

 # Gladius Master Node

-The Gladius Master Node software

 ## Overview
-This application runs as a the main connection point in the beta network.
-All connections are routed through one master node, and then the client is connected to the geographically nearest edge node.
+This application runs as the main connection point in the beta network.
+All connections are routed through one master node at this point in time.

+The masternode can generally be thought of as a custom proxy server built with Facebook's Proxygen library.
+It's main functions are to proxy requests from clients through to an origin server and cache the response within the Gladius peer-to-peer network.
+It then injects a service worker into proxied index page responses which allows additional website assets to be fetched from edge nodes within the Gladius network.

 # Building